-These results confirm that employers are more likely to statistically discriminate when the supply of labor greatly exceeds the demand for it.
+The national unemployment rate may be correlated with other factors that could affect employment dynamics (for instance, the 2008 recession coincided with the election of a new president), so these results should be interpreted as suggestive.
+However, they are consistent with the hypothesis that employers are more likely to statistically discriminate when the supply of labor greatly exceeds the demand for it.
 They also suggest that BTB policies may have worsened the effect of the recent recession for these disadvantaged groups.